hacdias/hacdias.com/content/resume/index.md

   from="11/2017" to="05/2024" >}}

 - Maintained [Kubo](https://github.com/ipfs/kubo), the reference Go implementation of [IPFS](https://ipfs.tech/), a decentralized, P2P, and content-addressed network.
 Led the extraction of its HTTP gateway into [Boxo](https://github.com/ipfs/boxo), a reusable Go SDK consolidating more than 20 repositories.
-- Co-maintained [Rainbow](https://github.com/ipfs/rainbow) and [Someguy](https://github.com/ipfs/someguy), the gateway and routing services behind IPFS's public gateways, serving hundreds of millions of daily requests with OpenTelemetry tracing and Prometheus metrics.
+- Co-maintained [Rainbow](https://github.com/ipfs/rainbow) and [Someguy](https://github.com/ipfs/someguy), the gateway and routing services behind IPFS's public gateways, serving hundreds of millions of daily requests, instrumented with OpenTelemetry and Prometheus.
 Previously built their predecessor, [Bifrost](https://github.com/ipfs-inactive/bifrost-gateway).
 - Designed [specifications](https://specs.ipfs.tech/) for HTTP gateways, naming, and delegated routing, implemented them in Go and TypeScript, and contributed to a suite of hundreds of implementation-agnostic conformance tests.
 - Owned [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron, 2.4M+ downloads) for five years, leading its redesign, auto-updates, and OS integrations.
 Rebuilt [IPFS Web UI](https://github.com/ipfs/ipfs-webui)'s file manager (React).
 - Co-authored [Testground](http://testground.ai/), a platform for testing and simulating P2P systems at scale.
 Built its task supervisor, network routing policies, JavaScript SDK, and a standalone HTTP sync service.